Updated March, 2025

 Bulletin and Banner

 The symbol for the bulletin and banner piece for the first week of Advent is a steel-jawed trap, open and ready to spring.
-Construction and use suggestions can be found on the facing page.
+This week's bulletin cover can be found in the resources section below.

 Worship Feature